 UC Davis Fellow at Hubert H. Humphrey Fellowship Program

-For the last seven years, Ana has worked for nonprofits, government and the private sector in the fields of subterranean ecosystem conservation and cave archaeology.
-Ana currently serves as director and Founder of Karst Lab México, fostering capacity-building projects for ecosystems conservation in small-scale communities.
-Since 2022, she collaborates with Western Kentucky University and Mammoth Cave National Park to strengthen U.S.-México partnerships in Cave and Karst Science.
-Ana advocates to reduce the gender gaps in science, leading scientific diving training for female students willing to pursue careers in water sciences.
+Ana has worked for nonprofits, government, and the private sector in the fields of subterranean ecosystem conservation and cave archaeology.
+She currently serves as director and founder of Karst Lab México, fostering capacity-building projects for ecosystem conservation in small-scale communities.

 Bill(y) Robertson-Geibel